zhexiao/ezhost/docs/getting_started.rst

 Getting Started
 ===============

-This document will show you how to get up and running with ezhost.
+This document will show you how to get up and run with ezhost.

 Requirement